 At Roché we have always been transparent with the cost of our products.
 This is why we provide guide prices for awnings across our website.
 Every project is slightly different, and your exact requirements will be assessed during the survey, but our website prices provide an honest representation of our supply-only prices.
-We also have a fixed installation cost should you require our help.

 If, having seen our prices, you are interested in receiving a written quotation, we can arrange for a surveyor to pay a visit.

 Concerned our prices are vastly different to other awning suppliers?
 It’s important to note two awnings can be poles apart when it comes down to the quality of the product.
 It is possible to purchase a ready made design for the tenth of the price of a bespoke one, and although that may seem tempting initially, it really pays to spend more if you can stretch your budget.